Bard Sage Abilities

 - Religious Music (sage study): music performed or composed for religious use or through religious influence; describes music that is performed or composed for ritual, or to raise the religious consciousness to beautify the gods.

-A form of theatre that involves the making and manipulation of puppets and other inanimate objects, to create a dramatic performance.
+Puppetry depicts a form of theatre that involves the making and manipulation of puppets and other inanimate objects, to create a dramatic performance.
 A very ancient form of theatre, puppets are seen as objects in rituals and as symbolic artifices.

 - Effigy (sage study): the practice of investing figures and objects with spiritual existence and divine substance, even bringing to life objects that are normally inanimate.
 Similar, but not the same as dweomercraft, but is related to the making of golems.